honux77/midiraja/conductor/tracks/setupcicd_20260223/plan.md

 ## Phase 3: Release Automation
 - [x] Task: Create a new workflow for release automation (`.github/workflows/release.yml`) triggered on tag pushes. ed76b8e
 - [x] Task: Add steps to build the cross-platform native executables.
 4ddb3f7
-- [ ] Task: Configure the workflow to create a GitHub Release and upload the generated binaries as artifacts.
+- [x] Task: Configure the workflow to create a GitHub Release and upload the generated binaries as artifacts. a1a2393
 - [ ] Task: Conductor - User Manual Verification 'Phase 3: Release Automation' (Protocol in workflow.md)